-Each person named on the ‘confirmation of life’ form will need to attend the appointment and bring the following:
+Each person named on the ‘Proof of life’ form will need to attend the appointment and bring the following:

-- the ‘confirmation of life’ form you need us to authorise
+- the ‘Proof of life’ form you need us to authorise

 - a valid passport, driver's licence, bus pass or other photo ID